tim-roberts1/tva/website/docs/development/getting-started/faq.md

 ## What does TVA stand for?

 TVA is a reference to the Marvel Universe faction which monitors the timeline to make sure everything is how it should be (Time Variance Authority).
 Just like the TVA, we on the design system team are similar in that we monitor and make sure everything is how it should be for the brand!

+To be clear, this is our alias for the engineering side of all packages for the Pluralsight Design suite.